Mark1626/mark1626.github.com/_posts/2021-03-03-art-reverse-engineering-part-5.md

 ![Code Art 5-6](/assets/images/code_art_5_6.png)

-Iterating through this will create the Rhombille tiling tessellation
+Repeating the process will create the Rhombille tiling tessellation

 ### Step 3: Understanding the usage of time